 Mid-Voyage Land Adventure: River Kwai & World War II Memorials

 Kanchanaburi evokes visions of scenic and serene beauty but mainly is known for its connection to World War II and the infamous River Kwai Bridge and the 'Death Railway'.
 Visits to the World War II cemetery and museum, as well as a ride on the 'Death Railway' bring to mind the fate of Allied POWs who laboured here under the most inhuman conditions.
-Spend the night at the Dheva Mantra Resort & Spa nestled on the banks of the Kwai River and experience a kaleidoscope of local colour during a visit to the Floating Market.
+Spend the night at the Dheva Mantra Resort & Spa nestled on the banks of the Kwai River and experience a kaleidoscope of local colour.

 01MIDBKK-J River Kwai & World War II Memorials